Shrivastava-1/Face-Recognition-Attendance-System/README.md

 <h1>📸 Face Recognition Attendance System</h1>

 <p>This project is a <strong>Face Recognition-based Attendance System</strong> developed using Python, OpenCV, and the <code>face_recognition</code> library.
-It uses your webcam to recognize pre-registered students and automatically marks their attendance in a dated CSV file.</p>
+It uses your webcam to recognize pre-registered students and automatically marks their attendance in a dated CSV file.
+Technologies Used: Python, OpenCV, face_recognition, NumPy, CSV, Pickle, Webcam Integration</p>

 <h2>🚀 Features</h2>
 <ul>